-Key stage 3 students are taught a broad and balanced Physical Education curriculum with an emphasis on personal development, fun and enjoyment.
+Key stage 3 students are taught a broad and balanced Physical Education curriculum with an emphasis on personal development, fun and enjoyment that go hand in hand with the schools CODE for learning.
 Many students opt for GCSE Physical Education and we also offer GCSE Dance.
-In the Associated Sixth Form, A Level Physical Education and BTEC Sport are popular choices and examination results have been some of the best in the county for the past six years.
+In the Associated Sixth Form, A Level Physical Education and BTEC Sport are popular choices and examination results have been some of the best in the county for the past seven years.